RohitLad/rohits.space/content/_index.md

     - **SaaS** is what I tried to create with BlipHQ and SkillOutreach, but I didn't get good with marketing
     - **React Native/ Flutter** is what I gave a try at, but it's just cheaper to hire someone to do it for you
 - Modeling and Simulation is what brought me here.
 It was an awesome time learning to build robust solvers for PDEs, parallel computing, numerical optimization and linear algebra

+## More is coming!

+I want to keep this website interesting.
+I plan to make it a single destination to display my projects, blogs, reports, progress etc...
+So hang tight and see you soon!